Welcome! Please read this entire page completely. Reach out to your instructors if you have any questions!

 - You should be spending this time productively.
 It’s not to your benefit to use this time as “off” time.
 You can use this time to pre-teach an upcoming lesson, review or update your notes, or work on anything in the Extra Practice page.

 A: No!
-You should only complete each mythical creature once this inning.
-After you complete all of the creatures, start working through the other test suites in that repo.
+You should only complete each test suite once this inning.
 We find that when students complete the same test suite more than 2 times, memorization and pattern matching kick in (which is not what we want!).
 These test suites should be improving your problem solving skills.
 If you feel yourself being able to write code without reading the full test, it’s probably time for a new test suite.

 Q: Should I reference my old projects when working on projects this inning?

-A: This is not a good idea.
-Remember, the projects are about learning, not completion.
+A: No. Remember, the projects are about learning, not completion.
 We’d rather you productively struggle through the logic on a project than just look back at how you did it last time and copy the answer.
 Also, this approach isn’t fair to your project partner(s) who is seeing this stuff for the first time.
 We know it’s tempting, but remember it’s about process over product.

 Q: Should I get a head start on projects?